One (video game): Plot

 The goal of One is for the player to discover the identity of the main character John Cain.
 The only clue available is a barcode on the player-character's neck.
 At the beginning of the game, John Cain awakens on the floor of an apartment building, with a gun in place of one arm, no memory, and police helicopters shooting missiles through a window.
 Meanwhile, the player character is pursued across the city and country-side by military and police forces who are apparently intending to kill Cain, and have mistaken the player character for him.
 To combat the police and military forces and other enemies, the player has the option to use Cain's newly installed arm cannon, or rely on more traditional fighting weapons like punch and kicking combos.

 Development and release

 Visual Concepts president Greg Thomas stated, "The whole idea behind this game was to take the kind of hard-hitting fast pace you used to see in side-scrolling platform games and translate those values into a 3D game."

 The game uses asynchronous loading, a common PlayStation technique which makes the game load data into the console's RAM during play, thus preventing the game from having to pause for load times.

 The game was published in Japan by Capcom on March 25, 1999.

+A sequel was planned for development, but it was cancelled due to financial troubles at ASC Games.